HalynaManchulenko/solcd-cv/cv.md

 #### Skype: live:.cid.36c69f03ff4f13a8

 ### **Summary of Qualifications**
 #### Ambitious, fast learner person with completed higher education (Master of arts in political science).
 Sociable, organized and goal-oriented.
+Appreciate working in team and finding solutions together.
 Currently I am learning on PhD courses.
 Also I finished Quality Assurance training (OSF Academy).
 I believe that I will be able to realize myself in the quality assurance sphere, because there are similarities between conducting scientific research and planning testing in general.

 ### **Skills**
 |*My soft skills:*| *My hard skills:*|